 I like to soak my cashews overnight in cold water but if you're in a time crunch, you can do it in less than 30 minutes!
 Simply toss cashews into a small bowl, cover with hot water, and let sit for 15-30 minutes.

-How can I make this dish spicy?
-Add a couple dashes of cayenne pepper in with the seasoning and/or top with a drizzle of hot sauce or add in sliced jalapeño.
+If you want to make this dish spicy, add a couple dashes of cayenne pepper in with the seasoning.
+You could also top with a drizzle of hot sauce or add in sliced jalapeño.

 - 1 (12-ounce) bag elbow macaroni

 - 1 cup roasted butternut squash

 - ½ cup raw cashews

 - 1 tablespoon nutritional yeast

 - Cook macaroni noodles al dente, according to package instructions.
 Once cooked, reserve at least ½ cup pasta water then strain.
 Pour noodles back into the pot and set aside.